rl-institut/multi-vector-simulator/docs/Overview.rst

 Implemented Tests
 #################

 Unit tests and integration tests are gauged by using test coverage measurement.
 The MVS covers so far 80% of the modules and sub-modules as seen in the next figure.
+It also shows that the build is passing.

 .. image:: images/Test_coverage.png
  :width: 200